co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 :> newfile.css
 ```

 `mv` is a command used to move files from one location to another, and because of this it can also be used to replace a file with another.
-It is also possible to change the name of a file when moving it .Example usage:
+It is also possible to change the name of a file when moving it.
+Example usage:
 ```sh
 mv /usr/share/file.txt ~/Documents/newfile.txt
 #mv can also be used to rename files
 mv file.txt file2.txt
 ```

 `cp` works the same way as `mv`, but instead of moving a file it creates a copy of the original file in the new location, and like `mv`, the resulting file can have new name.
 Example usage:
 ```sh
 cp ~/.local/bin/command /usr/bin/command2
 #if name is not a concern, just specify resulting directory